exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 provides optimized `CSV` loader.
 Please check the [Exasol CSV loader official documentation](https://docs.exasol.com/db/latest/sql/import.htm).

-We recommend to use the `CSV` loader if your data in the `CSV` format, since importing it is optimized and it is substantially fast compared to binary formats such as `Parquet`, `Avro` or `ORC`.
+We recommend to use the `CSV` loader if your data is in the `CSV` format, since importing it is optimized and it is substantially faster compared to binary formats such as `Parquet`, `Avro` or `ORC`.

 ### Supported Cloud Storage Systems